 If the conversion result is still not correct:

-Sometimes the value for horizontal rotation is shown as a positive value in 3D Office, even though it is required to be a negative value.
-Please try adding a minus sign to the value in the Rotation field in the form and click Update.
-If this does not solve the problem, please contact Propeller.
+Sometimes the value for Rotation is shown as a positive value in 3D Office, even though it is required to be a negative value.
+Please try adding (or removing) a minus sign to the value in the Rotation field in the form.

-If the transform is correct, click Save.
-This will finalize the setup of your site.
-You can now upload data to this site and it will be processed in your local system.
+If the transform is correct, click Next.
+This will finalize the setup of your local system.